Colin Kaepernick switches workout location at last minute, reps hit NFL over 'process'

 Representatives for former San Francisco 49ers quarterback Colin Kaepernick called an audible less than an hour before he was scheduled to work out for 25 NFL teams Saturday, moving the session to a high school in Riverdale, Ga. from the Atlanta Falcons training facility in Flowery Branch, 60 miles away.

 The workout was pushed back an hour to 4 p.m.
-ET, presumably to give NFL scouts time to make it to the new location.
-However, the Associated Press reported that a number of scouts had already gone inside the Falcons' indoor training facility when word came of the change.
+ET, possibly to give NFL scouts time to make it to the new location.
+However, the Associated Press reported that a number of scouts had already gone inside the Falcons' indoor training facility when word came of the change, while dozens of media had been set up in fenced-off parking next to the Falcons' facility.

+Former NFL head coaches Hue Jackson and Joe Philbin had been set to run the drills.

 In a statement tweeted by ESPN reporter Adam Schefter, Kaepernick reps Ben Meiselas and Jeff Nalley said the change in location to facilitate "a transparent and open process."